hetznercloud/terraform-provider-hcloud/website/docs/d/primary_ip.md

 Provides details about a Hetzner Cloud Primary IP.

 This resource can be useful when you need to determine a Primary IP ID based on the IP address.
+Currently, primary IPs can only be attached to servers.

 ## Example Usage